|

 Babe - A woman.

-Back door bumming - To seek food at the back door to limit
+Back door bumming - To seek food at the back door to limit embarrassment.

 Backslider - A weak person.